MaxwellKendall/django-documentation-tutorial/README.md

 Don’t use this server in anything resembling a production environment.
 It’s intended only for use while developing.
 (We’re in the business of making Web frameworks, not Web servers.)

+## Hot Reloading

+The development server automatically reloads Python code for each request as needed.
+You don’t need to restart the server for code changes to take effect.
+However, some actions like adding files don’t trigger a restart, so you’ll have to restart the server in these cases.